 - Customize the payment method logos and scroll down to “Activate App”.
 Note that this step is for payment logos appearing on your Shopify Checkout Page.
 Only check the boxes for payment methods available for your account and matching those visible at the checkout page to avoid customer confusion.

-- Choose payment methods to display on your Shopify Checkout by updating Integration Settings on the HitPay dashboard > Payment Gateway > Integration > Create new > Choose Shopify and select desired payment methods.
+- Choose payment methods to display on your Shopify Checkout by updating Integration Settings on the HitPay dashboard > Plugin Integration > Create new > Choose Shopify and select desired payment methods.

 - Once activated, the HitPay checkout option will appear on the customer checkout page.

 - You’re done!
 Your HitPay integration is now live.

 Testing on Shopify

 If you want to test transactions using the HitPay plugin, follow these steps: